revelrylabs/bn-mobile-react/README.md

 You will also need a `google-deploy-key.json` file to upload to Google.
 Contact Keith at Big Neon for this file, and save it in the parent directory to the app.
 Never commit it to github.

 #### Deploying

+First, make sure you bump the `version` and `android:versionCode` numbers in `app.json`.

+- `version` should follow semantic versioning: `major.minor.patch`.
+If the updates are minor, just bump the patch number by one.
+Moderate changes bump the minor number by 1.
+And large changes bump the major number by 1.
+- `versionNumber` must always be an integer, and can just be incremented by one.

 ```
 $> ./deploy_staging